 Exemptions are not available for those individuals with outstanding debts who only receive child care assistance and/or payments under the PPLAct.
 This is because automatic deductions are not able to be made from these payments to repay existing debts.

 Individuals on a nil rate of payment (e.g. families who defer their FTB payments) are not automatically exempt from the interest charge.

 Centrelink has the discretion to determine that an interest charge is not payable in special circumstances.
 This may include (but is not limited to) where Centrelink is satisfied the individual has a reasonable excuse for failing to enter into, or for failing to make a payment under, a payment arrangement.

 Act reference: FA(Admin)Act section 78D Exemption from interest charge-general, section 78E Exemption from interest charge-Secretary's determination

-An interest charge will not be applied to a debt where an individual has, within 28 days of the date on the debt notice:
+An interest charge will not be applied to a debt where an individual or approved provider has, within 28 days of the date on the debt notice: